-We are inviting creative producers, artists, thinkers, writers and cultural innovators to participate in a five-day creative and cultural research tour of Athens in February 2019.
+Athens Burns Bright 19 was so successful we want to run it again.
+We are inviting creative and performance producers, artists, curators, community and cultural activists, thinkers, policy specialists, writers, small business and start-up specialists to participate in another five-day creative and cultural research tour of Athens in March 2020.

-On our journey we sought to understand the new dynamism in Athens’ creative ecology – particularly as the city emerges out of a debilitating ten-year financial crisis.
-There are green shoots in the cultural ecology of Athens.
-Right now is an historic moment to be present in this creative revolution.
+With us you can immerse yourself in Athens’ creative ecology as the city emerges out of the ten-year financial crisis.
+There are many green shoots in the cultural ecology of Athens.
+This is an historic moment to be present in this creative revolution.

-We are interested in the rise of new performance narratives and their impact on the city as a regenerative and critical force.
-Equally we are interested in the demographic, social and economic developments in this post-crisis scenario.
-We love Athens and what we saw, and want to share it with you.
+There is a rise of new creative and performance narratives and their impact on the city as a renewing and critical force.
+Equally we also look at the demographic, social, political and economic developments in a post-crisis scenario.
+Ultimately we love Athens and want to share the experience with you.

-We will enjoy Athens’ contemporary food, the plethora of bars, live music and spaces that make it one of the most dynamic cities in the world.
-A study in contrasts – a narrative encompassing resilience, eternal history, globalisation, socioeconomic change, gentrification, and cultural change.
-A contemporary journey into an ancient city and a fulcrum of civilisation.
+We will learn from and enjoy the development of new creative and culinary culture, live performance, intense discussion, and visit spaces that make it Athens of the most dynamic cities in the world.
+This is a study in contrasts – a narrative encompassing resilience, eternal history, globalisation, socioeconomic change, gentrification, and cultural change.
+It is a contemporary journey into an ancient city and a centre of civilisation.